kcg2015/Unscented_Kalman_Filter/README.md

 * The UKF class should be self-contained -- i.e. it should include all the function blocks within a single class, including the Sigma point generation and update.
 * The UKF class should have the flexibility of taking any forms of process and measurement functions as input.
 * The UKF class should be able to deal with both additive and non-additive process noise.
 In particular, the UKF class should have the capability of implementing Sigma points augmentation as often required for non-additive process noise.
-This capability, in my opinion, is not adequately addressed in the two repos mentioned above.
+This capability, to the best of my knowledge, is not adequately addressed in the two repos mentioned above.

 ### Key Files